-- 8. For the purposes of paragraphs 37-38 and 42-46, attribution of catch and effort shall be to the flag State, except that catches and effort of vessels notified as chartered under CMM 2021-04 or its replacement shall be attributed to the chartering Member, or Participating Territory.
-Attribution for the purpose of this Measure is without prejudice to attribution for the purposes of establishing rights and allocation. - 9.
-For purposes of paragraphs 37-38 and 42-46, catches and effort of United States flagged vessels operating under agreements with its Participating Territories shall be attributed to the Participating Territories.
-Such agreements shall be notified to the Commission in the form of notification under CMM 2021-04 or its replacement.
+8. For the purposes of paragraphs 38-39 and 43-47, attribution of catch and effort shall be to the flag State, except that catches and effort of vessels notified as chartered under CMM 2021-04 or its replacement shall be attributed to the chartering Member, or Participating Territory.
 Attribution for the purpose of this Measure is without prejudice to attribution for the purposes of establishing rights and allocation.